dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/environment-setup/2-one-deployment-environment.md

 ---
 title: "One deployment environment"
 id: 2-one-deployment-environment
-description: Learn how to configure environments in dbt Cloud.
+description: Learn how to configure a single deployment environment setup in dbt Cloud.
 displayText: "dbt Cloud environment best practices"
-hoverSnippet: Learn how to configure environments in dbt Cloud.
+hoverSnippet: Learn how to configure a single deployment environment setup in dbt Cloud.
 ---